adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 </h3>

 > The following notes represents my interpretation of the above work.
-Anything discussed belong to the original author(s) unless explicitly noted.
+Anything discussed belong to the original author(s) unless explicitly noted otherwise.
 Any errors or misinterpretations are my own.

 * Problem: growing demands for data-intensive applications
 * Solution: